 More generally, the loaded terminology of curse and blessing detracts from the fact that different situations warrant different strategies.
 The properties of high-dimensional spaces need to be considered carefully, to avoid known failures.
 But, there is no doubt that learning high-dimensional data representations is an important way forward for prediction.
-We simply need to better understand benefits and failure modes.
-Already, we are seeing (positively) surprising results.
 More complex models, with many many parameters, can significantly improve performance and do not suffer from some of the overfitting problems that intuitively might have been expected.
 Leveraging these nice properties, particularly given by neural networks, has generated a flurry of work in machine learning.

-1.4 Matrix Methods
+1.5 Matrix Methods